AHMED7LOL7/tenda-AC8-Router-Brute-Force/README.md

 #🛠️ How to Use

 1. Ensure you're connected to a local network with a router accessible at `192.168.0.1`.
-2. Obtain the `wordlist.txt` password list .
+2. add your wordlist to the `wordlist.txt` .
-3. Run the script
+3. Run the script .

 Using it on any device or network without permission is strictly prohibited.